 On the other hand, you may discover certain foods that give you lots of energy or put you in a good mood.
 So don't forget to record in your journal all the foods that make you feel great!

-Finally, remember that your doctor, nutritionist, dietitian, or naturopath can be great resources to assist you to discover any food sensitivities through assessment, testing, or simply by reviewing your journal.
+Finally, remember that your doctor, nutritionist, dietitian, or naturopath can be great resources to assist you in discovering any food sensitivities through assessment, testing, or simply by reviewing your journal.

-Knowing what you can and can't eat according to your Fibromyalgia symptoms can be incredibly empowering and help solve many pain and suffering due to unexpected flare-ups of Fibromyalgia symptoms.
+Knowing what you can and can't eat according to your fibromyalgia symptoms can be incredibly empowering and help solve much pain and suffering due to unexpected flare-ups of fibromyalgia symptoms.

 Clever Fox Wellness Planner - Weekly & Daily Health and Wellness Log, Food Journal & Meal Planner Diary for Calorie Counting, Notebook for Medical Condition Tracking